-Now in his 11th year at UW and seventh year as the head coach of the Washington men's rowing team, Michael Callahan has helped establish Husky Crew as an indomitable force in world rowing.
+Now in his 12th year at UW and eighth year as the head coach of the Washington men's rowing team, Michael Callahan has helped establish Husky Crew as an indomitable force in world rowing.

-In June 2014, Washington men’s crew made history by winning their 18th National Championship and eighth straight Ten Eyck trophy (team points title), an achievement unseen in collegiate rowing.
+In June 2015, Washington men’s crew made history by winning their fifth straight and 18th overall IRA National Championship and ninth straight Ten Eyck trophy (team points title), an achievement unseen in collegiate rowing.

-Callahan has now led the Huskies to four straight National Championships, for a total of five National Championships in his seven seasons.
-At the 2012 and 2013 Intercollegiate Rowing Association (IRA) Regattas, Washington achieved unprecedented back-to-back perfect sweeps by all five Husky boats—a feat unmatched by any crew in the history of the regatta.
+Callahan has now led the Huskies to five straight straight National Championships, for a total of six National Championships in his eight seasons.
+At the 2012, 2013 and 2015 Intercollegiate Rowing Association (IRA) Regattas, Washington achieved perfect sweeps by all five Husky boats—a feat unmatched by any crew in the history of the regatta.

 Callahan credits his oarsmen’s results to his commitment to developing athletes, demonstrated by his extensive contributions to the U.S. National Team and willingness to take his Washington teams abroad to compete beyond the traditional season.

 He led a United States Under-23 men’s boat in 2005, 2006, 2007, 2008 (gold), and coached rowers from his Northwest Development camp to success in the 4+ at the 2011, 2012 (silver), and 2014 U-23 Championships.